KristoWind/WordLightener/README.md

 Bible corpus: https://www.kaggle.com/datasets/oswinrh/bible.
 Translation: World English Bible (WEB).

+Input: type in the book, the chapter, and the verse (i.e. Genesis 1 1 or 2 Samuel 3 5).
 Generating the summary may take a few minutes.
 The pop-up looks like this: